anonymousdxf81-x11/CVPR-CUTS/README.md

     OPENXLAB_SK=<your openxlab SK>
     ```

 For CLIP we use the official implementation form [OpenAI CLIP](https://github.com/openai/CLIP).
 For DINOv3 we use [Facebook Huggingface](https://huggingface.co/facebook/dinov3-vitb16-pretrain-lvd1689m) and the weights are downloaded automatically if `HF_TOKEN` is provided in `.env`.
-Other models use weights from `torchvision` model hub (if initialized with pre-trained weights.)
+Other models use weights from `torchvision` model hub (if initialized with pre-trained weights).